curateteaching/digitalpedagogy/keywords/prototype.md

 For many disciplines, however, the object of study does not yet exist--it is a possible future.
 In this assignment, PhD students are asked to design a set of research tools consisting of a prototype, pilot study, experimental design, and quasi-experimental design (which mines existing data for factors that would have been controlled had the researcher set up the original study).

+> MATT: again, please add a sentence here about how others could pick this idea up and run with it in their own courses.

 # "Prototyping Texts"
 ![screenshot](images/prototype-prototyping-texts.png)
 * Type: Syllabus
 * Copy of the artifact:
 * [http://jentery.github.io/508/notes.html](http://jentery.github.io/508/notes.html)

+> MATT: Note -- I've created this screenshot for you.
+If you'd like to use a different image, please feel free.

 In his English 508 course at the University of Victoria, Jentery Sayers asks the students to go through a series of exercises in learning about text through deformation:
 "Our aim, then, will not be to "prove" anything about literature and culture.
 It will not be build tools, reveal networks, learn some code, or share whiz-bang visualizations, either.
 It will be to design and make texts differently, to better understand their significance by not only refusing to take them at face value (a hermeneutic impulse) but also prototyping what else they could be (a design impulse)."

+> MATT: this article needs a fuller explanation.
+And again, please make it clear how readers could use this idea in their own work

 # "Science Fiction to Science Fabrication"
 ![screenshot](images/prototype--building-E-14.png)